justisGipson/google_devops_cert/reliable_gcp_infrastructure_design_and_process/README.md

 In this module, we talked about how to design reliable systems.
 Specifically will go over how to design services to meet requirements for availability, durability, and scalability.

 We will also discuss how to implement fault-tolerant systems by avoiding single points of failure, correlated failures, and cascading failures.

 Overload can also be a challenge in distributed systems, and we will see how to avoid overload failures by using design patterns such as the circuit breaker and truncated exponential back-off.

-How does design resilient data storage systems with lazy deletion is introduced?
+How does design resilient data storage systems with lazy deletion is introduced.
 When things go wrong, we want our system to stay in control.
 So we discuss design decisions for different operational states, including normal, degraded, and failure scenarios.

 Finally, we cover how to analyze disaster scenarios and plan, implement, and test for disaster recovery.